apikcloud/docs/docs/06-commits.md

-# 6. Commit Guidelines
+# Commit Guidelines

-Commits are the smallest and most meaningful unit of change.
+<mark> Status: Draft — Pending Review and Approval </mark>

-They tell *why* the code exists, not just *what* was changed.
+> Commits are the smallest and most meaningful unit of change.

----
+> They tell *why* the code exists, not just *what* was changed.

-## 6.1.
-Message Convention
+## Message Convention

 We follow the **[Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)** specification to keep messages consistent and automatable.